mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 I'm happy to report that this work was a success, and thanks to Oculus, the full source code of my implementation in Unity is available as [open source](...).

-If possible please try this demo in virtual reality before continuing.
-While the rest of this whitepaper explains how it was implemented, like most things in VR, it's no substitute for actually getting in there in there and experiencing it.
+Please try this demo in virtual reality before continuing if possible (you'll need a rift and touch controllers).
+While the rest of this whitepaper explains how the demo was implemented, like most things in VR, it's no substitute for actually getting in there in there and experiencing it.

 # Background

-There are many different networking techniques:
+There are three main techniques used in game networking:

 1. Deterministic lockstep
 2. Client-side prediction
 3. Distributed simulation (e.g. authority techniques)

-But which is the best one for networking physics in virtual reality?
+Which is the best technique for networked physics in virtual reality?

 ## Deterministic Lockstep